Veterinary Medicine MS and PhD Program

 Meet the Veterinary Medicine faculty

 The graduate faculty in the VMED program is comprised of experts from a variety of disciplines in the biological sciences, such as infectious disease, oncology, neurology, epidemiology, internal medicine, biochemistry, pathology, genetics, and virology, among many other areas of research.

 What to expect

 A MS degree in VMED typically requires two to three years in residence, and a minimum of 20 course credits and 10 thesis credits must be completed.
 For more information see the VMED MS course requirements and the VMED MS degree timeline.

 Formal coursework for PhD students varies according to their field of study, interests, and career goals.
 Students usually take a minimum of 36 course credits in Veterinary Medicine, Comparative and Molecular Biosciences, or a related field.
 Students also take an additional 24 thesis credits once they have completed their preliminary oral examination.
 For more information see the VMED PhD course requirements and the VMED PhD degree timeline.

 Tuition, fees and funding

-VMED students typically identify a faculty advisor and work with the advisor on a funding plan before admission is considered, or students can be accepted into the program and identify a supporting mentor during the first year.
-Students are encouraged to contact faculty in a chosen area of research to facilitate identifying potential advisors.
+VMED students typically identify a faculty adviser and work with the adviser on a funding plan before admission is considered, or students can be accepted into the program and identify a supporting mentor during the first year.
+Students are encouraged to contact faculty in a chosen area of research to facilitate identifying potential advisers.